NOAA-GFDL/MDTF-diagnostics/README.md

 ## 2. Install the necessary programming languages and modules

-*For users unfamiliar with Conda, section 2.1 can be skipped if Conda has been installed, but section 2.2 CANNOT be skipped.*
+*For users unfamiliar with Conda, section 2.1 can be skipped if Conda has been installed, but section 2.2 CANNOT be skipped regardless.*

 The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
 We use [Conda](https://docs.conda.io/en/latest/), a free, open-source package manager to install and manage these dependencies.
 Conda is one component of the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://www.anaconda.com/) python distribution, so having Miniconda/Anaconda is sufficient but not necessary.